Linnea87/charge-together/README.md

 - **#21** As a Developer I need to implement different error pages, so I can alert users when something goes wrong
 - **#22** As a User I can be notified when someone comments on one of my blog posts, so I can respond if necessary
 - **#23** As a User I can receive push notifications for new comments on the same blog posts I have commented on., so I can be updated in the conversion
+- **#28** As a User I can see all the blog post i have liked on my profile, so I can easily go back and read them again

 ### Flowchart